-The PDPA requires organisations to make reasonable security arrangements to protect personal data in its possession or under its control to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks (the protection obligation).
+Under the PDPA, organisations are required to make reasonable security arrangements to protect personal data in its possession or under its control to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks (the protection obligation).

-Under the CMA, certain cyber activities, such as hacking, denial-of-service attacks or infecting computer systems with malware, are criminalised, as well as the possession or use of hardware, software or other tools to commit offences, and other acts preparatory to or in furtherance of the commission of any offence.
+Under the CMA, certain cyber activities are criminalised.
+These include hacking, denial-of-service attacks or infecting computer systems with malware, as well as the possession or use of hardware, software or other tools to commit offences, and other acts preparatory to or in furtherance of the commission of any offence.

-Regarding the financial sector, the Monetary Authority of Singapore (MAS), Singapore’s central bank and financial regulatory authority, has issued data protection-related regulatory instruments such as the MAS Notices and Guidelines on Technology Risk Management and the MAS Guidelines on Outsourcing, which require financial institutions to notify the MAS of breaches of security and confidentiality of financial institutions’ customer information.
+Regarding the financial sector, the Monetary Authority of Singapore (MAS), Singapore’s central bank and financial regulatory authority, has issued data protection-related regulatory instruments such as the MAS Notices and Guidelines on Technology Risk Management and the MAS Guidelines on Outsourcing, which require financial institutions, among other things, to notify the MAS of breaches of security and confidentiality of financial institutions’ customer information.

 The Singapore Common Criteria Scheme (SCCS) is a certification scheme that provides a cost-effective regime for the info-communications industry to evaluate and certify their IT products.
 The SCCS is based on the international standard ISO/IEC 15408, which is also known as the Common Criteria for Information Technology Security Evaluation, or Common Criteria.